half-measures/greenlight/README.md

 | POST | /v1/movies | CreatemovieHandler | create new movie |
 |GET | /v1/movies/:id | showMovieHandler | Show details of a movie |

+-The HTTP Router we are using does not allow Conflicting routes in the API, pat, CHI and mux does.
+This is bad and good depending on use.

+-Responses should be JSON(Strings must be ", not '!)